Student Spotlight: Tsige Gebreslasse

 “When you’ve earned an education and in the process learned how to think critically and intelligently, no one can take that from you,” she said.
 “It is yours for life.”

-Gebreslasse is especially pleased with her experiences at College of DuPage.
+Gebreslasse is currently a resident doctor at the University of Minnesota Medical Center.
+She especially pleased with her experiences at College of DuPage.

 “I loved my time at COD,” she said.
 “It was a great start at my own pace and provided an education that has been a wonderful foundation for everything I’ve learned since then.
 I also experienced undergraduate research opportunities that I don’t think I would have received anywhere else.”